It is important to break down the requirements of your assessment task before you start searching for information so that you can plan your approach.

 In Assessment 1 you have been asked to report on Australia's trade position with our six major trading partners.
 In your reports you need to include information regarding

-You also need to select and introduce an Australia company that deals in at least one of the listed markets.
+You also need to select and introduce an Australian company that deals in at least one of the listed markets.

 In Assessment 2, using the company you chose in A1, you need to select a new target country for this company to expand into then prepare an analysis of the macro-environment.
 This analysis will need to include: